Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 First, if you love traditional German mustard sauce with your eggs, but would like to try a dairy-free version, this one might be for you!

-If you happen to have cashew cream on hand, here’s another way to make mustard sauce: simply add some cashew cream to a saucepan with a little bit of water or vegetable broth to thin it to desired consistency.
+If you happen to have cashew cream on hand, here’s another way to make mustard sauce: simply add some cashew cream to a saucepan with a little bit of water or vegetable broth.

-Now add your favorite mustard, to taste, and season with additional salt and pepper.
+Now add your favorite mustard, to taste, and season with a pinch of salt and pepper.
 Whisk it all together as you heat it on the stove top, and voilà!
 You’ve got yourself a delicious mustard sauce in a matter of minutes.

 What’s great about this method is you can easily make a single serving or enough to serve the whole family.
 Wunderbar!